High-order isospin-dependent surface tension contribution to the fourth-order symmetry energy of finite nuclei: Symmetry Energies of Finite Nuclei: Relevant Status Review

 Based on the relation (\ref{st_2}), Ref.\,\cite{Dan03} derived a closed expression for the symmetry energy of finite nuclei incorporating the surface effects, see formula (\ref{finEsym-xx}) where $\alpha\equiv a_{\rm{a}}^{\rm{v}}$ is the coefficient in front of $(N_{\rm{v}}-Z_{\rm{v}})^2/A$, and $\beta\equiv1/16\pi r_0^2\gamma\equiv a_{\rm{a}}^{\rm{s}}$.
 The $a_{\rm{a}}^{\rm{v}}$ and $a_{\rm{a}}^{\rm{s}}$ are the volume (bulk) symmetry energy and the surface symmetry energy\,\cite{Dan03,Dan09}, respectively.
 In the limit of large $A$, the isospin asymmetry gets primarily stored within the bulk and the coefficient $a_{\rm{sym}}(A)$ tends towards $a_{\rm{a}}^{\rm{v}}$, i.e., we also have $a_{\rm{a}}^{\rm{v}}=E_{\rm{sym}}(\rho_0)$.
 On the other hand, in the limit of small mass number $A$, the storage of the isospin asymmetry gets shifted to the surface and the ratio $a_{\rm{sym}}(A)/A$ scales as $a_{\rm{a}}^{\rm{s}}/A^{2/3}$.

-In addition, further established is the relation between the coefficient $\beta$ and the ones appeared in the nuclear droplet model\,\cite{Mye69}, i.e., $\beta={4Q}/{9}=({4H}/{9})/(1-{2P}/{3J})$, where $J\equiv E_{\rm{sym}}(\rho_0)=\alpha$, $Q$ is the neutron skin stiffness coefficient\,\cite{Mye96} and the individual constants $H, P$ and $G$, found equal to $G = 3JP/2Q$, describe the dependence of the surface energy on the bulk isospin asymmetry and on normalized size of the neutron skin.
+In addition, the relation is further established between the coefficient $\beta$ and the ones appearing in the nuclear droplet model\,\cite{Mye69}, i.e., $\beta={4Q}/{9}=({4H}/{9})/(1-{2P}/{3J})$, where $J\equiv E_{\rm{sym}}(\rho_0)=\alpha$, $Q$ is the neutron skin stiffness coefficient\,\cite{Mye96} and the individual constants $H, P$ and $G$, found equal to $G = 3JP/2Q$, describe the dependence of the surface energy on the bulk isospin asymmetry and on normalized size of the neutron skin.